nextcloud/documentation/user_manual/groupware/mail.rst

 When a message has been composed and the "Send" button was clicked, the message is added to the outbox which can be found in the bottom left corner of the left sidebar.

-You can also set the date and time for the send operation to a point in the future (see :ref:`Scheduled messages <mail-scheduled-messages>`)- the message will be kept in the outbox until your choosen date and time arrives, then it will be sent automatically.
+You can also set the date and time for the send operation to a point in the future (see :ref:`Scheduled messages <mail-scheduled-messages>`)- the message will be kept in the outbox until your chosen date and time arrives, then it will be sent automatically.

 The outbox is only visible when there is a message waiting to be handled by the outbox.